safeledger logo

 Several common mistakes can hinder the renewal process:

-• Non-Payment or Late Payment of Renewal Fees: Failure to pay the correct renewal fees on time will prevent the license from being issued.
+• Late or Unpaid Fees: Failure to pay the correct renewal fees on time prevents license issuance.

-• Not Updating Business Information: Any changes to the business' address, licensed activities, or legal structure must be officially updated with the authorities during renewal.
+• Unupdated Business Details: Changes in address, activities, or legal structure must be officially updated during renewal.

 How to Handle Delayed Renewals?